Skip to main content

 Get a Pre-Project Structure Valuation

 Before you finalize any project scope, find out exactly what your structure is valued at.
 Check your Pinellas County Property Appraiser records, then consider hiring a licensed appraiser to provide an independent valuation.
 If the appraiser's number is higher, bring that documentation to the building department before you submit for permits.
-Most jurisdictions will use the higher number if properly documented.
+Most jurisdictions — including the St. Petersburg Building Department — will use the higher number if it's properly documented and, where required, stamped by a licensed Florida structural engineer or certified general appraiser.

 Phase Your Work Across Calendar Years